Meet the Staff

 Justin Piergrossi (Assistant Professor and Head Men's Basketball Coach)Kinesiology|Athletics|Dance - Basketball Skyline

-Justin Piergrossi is entering his eleventh season as head coach at Skyline College.
-Since the day he arrived, the Trojans have concentrated on recruiting and developing local players to fill its roster.
-In ten seasons, 130 out of 147 players who completed a season were from Skyline’s defined recruiting area.
+Justin Piergrossi is entering his thirteenth season as head coach at Skyline College.
+Since the day he arrived, the Trojans have concentrated on recruiting and developing local players to fill their roster.
+In twelve seasons, 156 out of 174 players who completed a season were from Skyline’s defined recruiting area.
 The emphasis on local players has provided an excellent opportunity for many young men to develop on and off the floor.
 Since 2004, 96% of the players who completed two years in the program earned their Associate's Degree or transferred to a four-year school.
-In addition, 24 players have moved on to continue their playing career at the university level (79% on scholarship) and 3 players have signed professional contracts.
+In addition, 25 players have moved on to continue their playing career at the university level (79% on scholarship) and 3 players have signed professional contracts.
 Piergrossi has also guided the Trojans to many academic honors.
 In 2009-10 Skyline won the prestigious Scholar-Team Award, the highest team academic / athletic award presented in California.
-His players have also been named to the Dean's List eighty times.
+His players have also been named to the Dean's List eighty-two times.
 These accomplishments are the cornerstone of the Men’s Basketball program at Skyline College.